danielc92/javascript-mdn-docs/README.md

 # Javascript MDN Docs
-Going through some of the Javascript MDN documentation
+Going through some examples from the Mozilla Javascript documentation pages

 ### Grammar and types
 - Declarations